 After visiting the bridge I headed for Sangachoeling Monastery which has its own challenges that you need to overcome by following a steep road of 4 km steep road.
 The monastery does hold a very important stand in the Buddhist circuit.

 It was the first capital of Sikkim and invariably this destination has loads to offer.
-Name it and it’s their palaces, monasteries, and stunning peaks or beautiful waterfalls.
+Name it and its palaces, monasteries, and stunning peaks or beautiful waterfalls.
 It never failed to amaze me, how beautifully balanced this place was.

 Norbugang Coronation Throne is an important part of travel plans as historically it has a huge significance as three lamas had coronated PhuntsogNamgyal as the first king of Sikkim.
 The added perks are the prayer hall, the numerous prayer wheels, and the stupa.

-The next place to visit for me was Phamrong Waterfalls, it is the highest waterfall in Sikkim located between Gerethang and Yuksom.
+The next place to visit for me was Phamrong Waterfalls, which is the highest waterfall in Sikkim located between Gerethang and Yuksom.
 The best season to visit any waterfall is during the monsoons.
-The gushing water and the lush green landscape is all you need.
+The gushing water and the lush green landscape are all you need.